When people talk about staying connected online, two names pop up over and over — Discord and WhatsApp.

 - Silence individual channels, or

-This flexibility can help your employees manage their attention and avoid constant interruptions, though the system can feel overwhelming until it’s configured correctly.
+This flexibility can help your employees manage their attention and avoid the interruptions of workplace chatting.

 WhatsApp takes the opposite route — notifications are straightforward.
 Every new message pings you unless you mute a chat.

-You can also mute all new messages and toggle notification sounds.
+For focused blocks of deep work, you can also mute all new messages and toggle notification sounds.

-Notification customization in WhatsApp felt underwhelming after Discord’s numerous options.
+But for all its simplicity, notification customization in WhatsApp felt underwhelming after Discord’s numerous options.

 Without layers of control, employees often drown in pings from active chats, creating a cycle of distraction.